AuHau/pastebee-cli/README.md

   -b, --bee      Bee node URL.
 By default Gateway is used.              [string] -p, --stamp    Postage Batch Stamp ID.
 Required if custom Bee node is used.
                                                                         [string]
-  -a, --hash     Displays only the reference not as URL.               [boolean] -s, --silence  Output only the uploaded reference without any UX.    [boolean] -h, --help     Show help                                             [boolean]
+  -n, --name     Name of the file that is stored in metadata.           [string] -a, --hash     Displays only the reference not as URL.               [boolean] -s, --silence  Output only the uploaded reference without any UX.    [boolean] -h, --help     Show help                                             [boolean]